IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 Navigate to the Bluemix dashboard and create a new application with Liberty for Java.

-A new AlchemyAPI service must be created via the ACE Bluemix web UI.
-The AlchemyAPI service cannot be created via the command line.
+A new AlchemyAPI service must be created via the Bluemix web UI.
+The AlchemyAPI service cannot be created via the command-line.
 Navigate to the Bluemix dashboard and create a new AlchemyAPI service.
 Notice that you are required to provide your AlchemyAPI key when the service is created.
 Notice also that you must supply the name of the application you just created.
 For the sake of the example, we have chosen to name the service `wex-AlchemyAPI`.
 Notice that "user-provided" is the only available service plan for AlchemyAPI right now.

 ### Configuring and Deploying the Watson AlchemyAPI AlchemyVision Image Tagging application in Bluemix

-Clone this Git repository, or download the zip, extract, and navigate to the repository directory on the commandline.
+Clone this Git repository, or download the zip, extract, and navigate to the repository directory on the command-line.

 The example Bluemix application uses a `manifest.yml` file to specify the application name, services bindings, and basic application settings.
 Using a manifest simplifies distribution and deployment of CloudFoundry applications.